Things to See & Do

 Blending natural attractions, a quintessential Aussie coastal lifestyle, and mining investment, the growth of the community is evident while still maintaining its small town feel.

 Originally known as Ashburton, Onslow in Western Australia is a pretty coastal town with a history steeped in sheep and cattle farming, pearl farming and gold mining.
-In the early settlement days, pearls were found in Exmouth Gulf and the town became home port to a fleet of pearling luggers.
-Onslow’s history is well represented and documented at the Goods Shed Museum, one of the many things to do in and around Onslow.
-Read on for more.
+It is the oldest town in the Ashburton Shire.

 Staircase to the Moon